Hodapp87/prosha/README.md

 - Clean up my 'parent vertex mapping' thingy, *and* come up with meaningful terms to discuss it.
+- Terminology: "run" a rule versus "evaluate" a rule.
 - Do transforms compose in the *reverse* of automata_scratch?
 This appears to be the case.

 ## Important but less critical:

+- Why must I repeat myself so much in these definitions?
 - Consider trampolining `to_mesh`.
 My call stack seems needlessly deep in spots.
 Can I make tail-recursive?
 - Grep for all TODOs in code, really.